ngi-nix/summer-of-nix/README.md

 The organizers were approached with questions more frequently than they were able to respond to.
 And even if they were, they wouldn't necessarily have any more information.

+With mob programming, participants may be more comfortable making decisions as a group, hopefully alleviating that

 The scope of the work in Summer of Nix includes making high level decisions with very little information at hand.